Early learning and childcare

 • on or between 1 September and 31 December are eligible for a place in the spring term

-• care for a child who is 'looked after' by the local authority, or
+• care for a child who is 'looked after' by the local council

 • get a qualifying benefit.

-If a child is at risk of becoming a 'looked after' child or has a parent who was in care, then the local authority can decide to offer them free early learning and childcare.
+If a child is at risk of becoming a 'looked after' child or has a parent who was in care, the local council can decide to offer them free early learning and childcare.

 You can read more about funded early learning and childcare on mygov.scot.

-How much free early learning and childcare are eligible children entitled to
+How much free early learning and childcare eligible children can get

-Children who are eligible for free early learning and childcare are entitled to 1140 hours of funded early learning and childcare over the school year.
-This usually means that a child is offered 30 hours of early learning and childcare a week during term time, throughout the school year.
+Children who are eligible for free early learning and childcare are entitled to 1,140 hours of funded early learning and childcare over the school year.
+This means a child can get either:

 Deferring a child's entry into primary school and their entitlement to early learning and childcare

-Children born between March and the beginning of the school year in August typically start primary school at the age of 5.
+Children born between March and the start of the school year in August typically start primary school at the age of 5.

-Children born between the beginning of the school year and February typically start primary school at the age of 4.
+Children born between the start of the school year and February typically start primary school at the age of 4.

-If your child is 4 years old at the beginning of the school year, you can defer their entry for a year.
+If your child is 4 years old at the start of the school year, you can defer their entry for a year.

-From August 2023, all children who defer entry into primary school can automatically access funded early learning and childcare.
+All children who defer entry into primary school can automatically get funded early learning and childcare.

 • local council nursery schools